agile-ts/documentation/docs/packages/react/api/Hooks.md

 :::

 The `useProxy()` is in its basic functionality equivalent to the [`useAgile()`](#useagile) Hook.
-It binds/subscribes AgileTs States to Functional React Components for reactivity.
+It binds/subscribes AgileTs States to a Functional React Component for reactivity.
 However, it has one advantage in terms of performance.
 Because it only re-renders the React Component when an actual accessed property changes.
 This is accomplished by warping a [Proxy()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)